hotosm/fmtm/README.md

 > [overview](https://www.hotosm.org/updates/field-mapping-tasking-manager-fmtm),
 > [timeline](./docs/timeline.md) and the [docs](https://fmtm.dev) page.

+## How FMTM Works

+1. Project is created in an area with three things:
+   a.
+Data extract: the features you want to map, say building polygons.
+   b.
+ODK XLSForm: the survey for mappers on the ground to fill out for each feature.
+   c.
+Task areas divided by feature count and linear features (e.g. rivers, roads).
+2. Users assign a task area for themselves, and generate a QR code that is opened in ODK Collect.
+3. User navigates to the feature and fills out the XLSForm survey, then submits.
+4. The submissions are collected by ODK Central, which feeds the data back into FMTM, for cleaning, conflation with existing data, and pushing back to OSM.

 ## Usage of ODK

 This project relies heavily on the [ODK](getodk.org) ecosystem underneath: